guiuiy/cse15l-lab-reports/lab1.md

       [user@sahara ~]$
       ```

-2. When I used the `cd` command with a relative path or an absolutepath as the argument, it brought me into the directory that I specified which was not an error.
+2. When I used the `cd` command with a relative path or an absolute path to a directory as the argument, it brought me into the directory that I specified which is not an error.

       Working directory: /home
       ```